nathancarter/weblurch/doc/plan.md

  * The `app/` folder is getting cluttered.
 Create an `app/examples/` subfolder and move every `*-example.html` and `*-example-solo.litcoffee` into it.
 Update any relative links to other resources, and any links to those pages.
-(This requires also updating the `cake.litcoffee` to compile files in that subfolder as well.)
+    * This requires also updating the `cake.litcoffee` to compile files in that subfolder as well.
+    * It also requires taking care with the `gh-pages` merge, so that compiled files get deleted/recreated correctly in that branch (once).

 ## Improving documentation